(My guest blogger today is Anonymous.)

 I have listened to the voice of truth.
 God tells me things do not have to be the same.
 The person I grew up being, I don’t have to be anymore.
 God invites me not to fear but to trust Him with each step I take toward sobriety.
 I can then be the person I was meant to be all along, and God will receive the glory.

-NOTE: I am not a trained or licensed mental health professional.
-I am not a doctor.
-I speak only from my experiences with and observations of mental illness.
-In no way is this website intended to substitute for professional mental health care.
+NOTE: In no way is this website intended to substitute for professional mental health care.